Water Suppliers For Business

 Here’s why you should try to reduce the average water rates for small business:

-Water resources are becoming scarcer, which means that it’s becoming more expensive to build new infrastructure to augment the existing water supplier.
+Water resources are becoming scarcer, which means that it’s becoming more expensive to build new infrastructure to augment the current water rates.
 Saving water reduces the pressure on creating new infrastructure.
-It also means that our water supplier is more resilient to climate change.
+It also means that our water rates are more resilient to climate change.

 First, foremost, and most obviously, saving water means that you save on your business water rates.

 Efficient water use minimises the amount of water taken from aquifers and rivers due to a rise in demand.
-Reducing our dependence on these water sources protects the resources themselves as well as the wildlife that inhabit them.
+Reducing our dependence on these water sources protects the resources themselves and the wildlife that inhabit them.

-Processing, purifying and heating water is an energy-intensive process, and operational emissions from the water industry account for almost 1% of the UK’s total emissions.
+Processing, purifying and heating water is an energy-intensive process.
+Operational emissions from the water industry account for almost 1% of the UK’s total emissions.

-Showing the public that your company cares about saving water enhances its reputation and used as public relations material.
+Showing the public that your company cares about saving water enhances its reputation and uses public relations material.

 Businesses that invest in technologies and strategies that encourage sustainable water use may be eligible for tax savings.
-The Enhanced Capital Allowance (ECA) water scheme incentivises businesses to invest in technologies that improve water quality and save water by letting qualifying companies claim back 100% first-year allowances on investments in specific technologies and products.
+The Enhanced Capital Allowance (ECA) water scheme incentivises businesses to invest in technologies that improve water quality and save water.
+The process lets qualifying companies claim back 100% first-year allowances on investments in specific technologies and products.